I know it’s tough. Your pain is real and sometimes suffocating.

 I used to be suicidal, and for the most part it comes right down to having hope and knowing you are loved.
 Hope is what will give you the strength to make it through until things get better.

 God created you because He wanted you to live a rich and meaningful life.
-Even though life can seem unbearable at times, with God on your side, there is always reason for hope things will get better.
+Even though life can seem unbearable at times, with God on your side, there is always a reason for hope.
 But we can’t do it alone.
+If you’re struggling with thoughts of suicide, prayer can help you find a greater sense of peace and hope.

 How did this young man say no to suicide?
 Watch the video to find out what happened.